pb0710/sylas-react-ui/README.md

 ## Usage

-At first, used JSSBaseline to wrap your root App component up.
+At first, add JSSBaseline to wrap your root App component up.
-JSSBaseline had provided normalize css,and jss inject first -- it is necessary for customize className overwirte.
+JSSBaseline is required, it had provided default styles, themes, and jss inject first -- it is necessary for customize className overwirte.

 ```tsx
 import React from 'react'